Frequently Asked questions

 Do you offer battery replacements for high-end or luxury brands?

 Yes.
-We specialise in servicing luxury brands such as TAG Heuer, OMEGA, Breitling, Longines, Cartier, and many others.
-We take extra care to preserve the integrity of your watch during the battery replacement process.
+We specialise in working with luxury brands such as TAG Heuer, Omega, Breitling, Longines, Cartier, and others.
+Our battery replacements are carried out with the utmost care to maintain the integrity of your timepiece.

 Do you perform pressure testing after a battery replacement?

 Absolutely.
-If your watch is designed to be water-resistant, we will pressure test it after replacing the battery to verify that the seals are intact and the case remains water-tight.
+If your watch is water-resistant, we carry out a pressure test after replacing the battery to ensure the case remains sealed and water-tight.

 What if my watch fails the pressure test?

-If your watch fails the pressure test, it could be due to wear or damage to components such as the case, seals, pushers, or crystal.
-In this case, our watchmakers will carry out a detailed inspection to identify the cause and advise you on the necessary repairs to restore your watch’s water resistance capabilities.
+If your watch fails the pressure test, it may be due to worn or damaged components like the case, seals, crown, pushers, or crystal.
+Our watchmakers will perform a detailed inspection and advise you on the repairs needed to restore water resistance.

 How long does a battery replacement take?

-Our battery replacement, resealing, and pressure testing services are typically completed while you wait or within the hour, depending on current demand.
+Most battery replacements, including resealing and pressure testing, are completed while you wait or within the hour, depending on current demand.
+To avoid delays, we recommend calling or emailing in advance to book a time slot.

 What kind of batteries do you use?